-The six spies on this list experienced varying degrees of success or failure, depending on which side of the border the reader is seeing.
+The six spies on this list experienced varying degrees of success or failure, depending on which side of the border the reader is on.
 How they went about their work is what’s most suspect.
 There’s a reason spy agencies check their employees’ bank accounts, psychological profiles, and alcohol use.
-Then there’s some spies who just can’t wait to get spying, and they have to flag down the car of the local foreign intelligence agency chief.
+Then there are some spies who just can’t wait to get spying, and they have to flag down the car of the local foreign intelligence agency chief to tell them about it.

 1. Adolf Tolkachev